sarapearce/css-grid-template/README.md

-CSS Grid Responsive Template, a framework free template.
+## CSS Grid Responsive Template

+This project is a framework free template.

 ## Getting Started